Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 }

 ```
 ## Component Lifecycles

 There are two ways to affect the lifecycle of an instance of a
 `ICollectionComponent` or `IManagedComponent`.

-### Direct Mode – EntityManager and ManagedEntity
+### Direct Mode – EntityManager and BlackboardEntity

 In direct mode, you operate on the `ICollectionComponent` and
 `IManagedComponent` types directly.
 Adding a collection component with
-`AddCollectionComponent` will automatically add the
+`AddCollectionComponent` will automatically add the `AssociatedComponentType` as
-`AssociatedComponentType` as well.
+well.
 Removing the collection component with
-`RemoveCollectionComponentAndDispose` will remove the
+`RemoveCollectionComponentAndDispose` will remove the `AssociatedComponentType`
-`AssociatedComponentType` as well as invoke `Dispose()` on the stored
+as well as invoke `Dispose()` on the stored collection component.
-collection component.

 When using the direct mode API, the contents of a collection component are
 assumed to be allocated.
 If this is not the case, you must check for this in the